space-wizards/website-content/content/about/nightlies.md

 ## FAQ

-#### Is this malware?

-No. If you're paranoid you can download the code yourself and build from source though.

 #### What about 32-bit support?

-32-bit (x86) is not supported and never will be, period.
+32-bit (x86) is not supported.
+All modern CPUs are 32-bit, there is no reason for us to continue supporting it.

+#### Is Apple Silicon supported?

+Apple Silicon machines (M1, M2, M3, ...) are supported through Rosetta 2.
+While this does not provide optimal performance and battery life, it is totally playable.
+Proper support for Apple Silicon will probably happen some time.

 #### What about ARM?